SethmCoder/Insync/QUICKSTART.md

 **You're all set!** 🚀

-Enjoy sharing and collaborating with Isync!
+Enjoy sharing and collaborating with Insync!